projetoeureka/react-drawing-board/README.md

 ## How to run on local SGLearner

-1) Cloe this repo anywhere in your computer
+1) Clone this repo anywhere in your computer
 ```bash
 git clone https://github.com/projetoeureka/react-drawing-board.git
 ```